CyDevLabs/Underwater-Mine-Warfare-/README.md

 The Reshape layer reshapes the output of the previous layer into a tensor of shape (128, 128, 3), which is the same shape as the input image.

 The overall purpose of this model is to learn a function that maps a noisy image to a denoised image.
 The first layer flattens the input image into a 1D tensor, which is then passed through several fully connected layers with ReLU activations, allowing the model to learn a nonlinear function of the input.
 The last layer reshapes the output back into an image of the same size as the input.

+**DAE**

+The code you provided creates a Keras Sequential model that performs image denoising using a convolutional neural network (CNN).
+The model architecture is different from the previous one:

+The first layer is a Conv2D layer with 32 filters of size (3, 3).
+This layer applies 32 convolutional filters to the input image, with ReLU activation and 'same' padding.
+The input shape is (126, 126, 3), which is slightly smaller than the input shape in the previous model.

+The second layer is a MaxPooling2D layer that performs 2x2 max pooling with 'same' padding, reducing the spatial dimensions of the feature maps by a factor of 2.

+The third layer is a Conv2D layer with 64 filters of size (3, 3), followed by ReLU activation and 'same' padding.

+The fourth layer is another MaxPooling2D layer, with the same parameters as the previous one.

+The fifth layer is a Conv2D layer with 128 filters of size (3, 3), followed by ReLU activation and 'same' padding.

+The sixth layer is an UpSampling2D layer that performs 2x2 upsampling of the feature maps.

+The seventh layer is a Conv2D layer with 64 filters of size (3, 3), followed by ReLU activation and 'same' padding.

+The eighth layer is another UpSampling2D layer, with the same parameters as the previous one.

+The ninth layer is a Conv2D layer with 32 filters of size (3, 3), followed by ReLU activation and no padding.

+The final layer is a Conv2D layer with 3 filters of size (3, 3), followed by ReLU activation and 'same' padding.
+The output of this layer is a denoised image with the same spatial dimensions as the input.

+The purpose of this model is also to learn a function that maps a noisy image to a denoised image, but it does so using a CNN architecture that is more suited to image processing tasks.
+The Conv2D and MaxPooling2D layers allow the model to learn local features of the input image, while the UpSampling2D layers increase the spatial resolution of the feature maps.
+The Conv2D layers at the end of the model produce the final denoised image.

+The loss function used in this model is binary cross-entropy, and the optimizer is Adam.